jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 Inactive command *class* redirection makes a command definition take over all aspects of another command definition, but creates a *new* command definition object, for which the other command definition is the prototype.
 The new command definition can only redefine the other definition’s *default values*.
 That’s all that is additionally possible, compared to inactive command *object* redirection.

-Inactive command class redirection is analogus to having a class redirect its class, making one object the prototype for another prototype.
+Inactive command class redirection is analogous to having a class redirect its class, making one object the prototype for another prototype.

 An inactive command class redirection can also point to an active command, making an *executable* command object the prototype for the new command definition.
 That is even less common, but possible all the same.